MidnightDreamerX17/skill20/Skills/SkillDetails/WizardPower.md

 Wizard Spells Memorized: Always 2 higher than the number of spell slots for each circle.

-Bonus Slots: Characters get one bonus slot for spell circles depending on their Intelligence modifier.
+Bonus Energies: Characters get one bonus slot for spell circles depending on their Intelligence modifier.
 For example, a character with an Intelligence of 16 will get a bonus slot for the 0th, 1st, 2nd, and 3rd spell circles.

-## Spell Slots Table
+## Spell Energies Table

 | Skill LVL | 0th | 1st | 2nd | 3rd | 4th | 5th | 6th | 7th | 8th | 9th | 10th | 11th | 12th | 13th | 14th | 15th | 16th | 17th | 18th | 19th | 20th |
 | ---      | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---  | ---  | ---  | ---  | ---  | ---  | ---  | ---  | ---  | ---  | ---  |